sassoftware/iot-kubernetes-monitoring-esp/README.md

 smaller ecosystems like SAS Event Stream Processing require a more specialized approach to both real time and historical monitoring of projects.

 SAS Event Stream Processing Monitoring for Kubernetes was developed to help customers address this need.
-It can be considered as an extended version of [SAS Viya Monitoring for Kubernetes](https://github.com/sassoftware/viya4-monitoring-kubernetes), as it shares the same code base and allows for the deployment of the same components in addition to those specific to SAS Event Stream Processing.
+SAS Event Stream Processing Monitoring for Kubernetes can be deployed when SAS Event Stream Processing is deployed with the SAS Viya platform or when standalone SAS Event Stream Processing is deployed.
+SAS Event Stream Processing Monitoring for Kubernetes  can be considered as an extended version of [SAS Viya Monitoring for Kubernetes](https://github.com/sassoftware/viya4-monitoring-kubernetes), as it shares the same code base and allows for the deployment of the same components in addition to those specific to SAS Event Stream Processing.
 The main difference is that SAS Event Stream Processing Monitoring for Kubernetes does not